Saturday, January 24, 2026

 Over time, in the graphic above, the BANK index captures the Dot-com Bubble, the Subprime Mortgage Crisis and the resulting Dodd-Frank Legislation.

-It is interesting the L4, the Inflation Controller, explains very little variance as a policy regime (Less than .05%,graphic above).
-Given that Inflation Hawks are constantly warning the Fed actions are inflationary, the historical record does not show Inflation as an important Crisis Controller.
+It is interesting that the FED4 Inflation Controller explains very little variance as a policy regime (Less than 0.05%, graphic above).
+Given that Inflation Hawks are constantly warning that Fed actions are inflationary, the historical record does not show FED4 as an important Crisis Controller.

 No comments: